mikahama/pdfy/README.md

 ### Not saving the PDF ###

-Not providing the pdf_path argument, the html_to_pdf function will return the PDF as a base64 encoded string.
+In the absence of the pdf_path argument, the html_to_pdf function will return the PDF as a base64 encoded string.

     pdf = p.html_to_pdf("html_file.htm")